ju-bezdek/datastore2bigquery-pipeline/readme.md

-# Datapipeline to extract newer data from datastore to BigQuery
+# Datapipeline to extract newer data from Google Datastore to BigQuery

 Extracts newer data for defined kinds from Google datastore, filtered by some timestamp column